-The size of floor objects is not explicitly constrained in MassMotion but there are a number of factors that should be accounted for when considering how big to make a single floor object.
-During simulation runtime there are a number of data structures that are automatically constructed for any walkable object including floors which describe the walkable space of the object.
+The size of floor objects is not explicitly constrained in Flow but there are a number of factors that should be accounted for when considering how big to make a single floor.
+During simulation runtime there are a number of data structures that are automatically constructed which describe the walkable space of the object.
 The size of these data structures is directly related to the size of the object's geometrical bounding box so a 2m x 2m floor requires four times as much memory to describe than a 1m x 1m floor.
-If there are very large floors in a scene there may be noticeable increases in simulation setup times and in some extreme cases may cause memory to exceed local RAM capacity leading to slow simulations or crashes.
+If there are very large floors in a scene there may be noticeable increases in simulation setup times and in some extreme cases may cause memory to exceed local RAM capacity which can lead to slow simulations or crashes.